 “Splashathon is a great way for mums and dads to involve their little ones in a good cause.

-“Tommy’s relies on the generosity and hard work of its supporters; Water Babies and their clients have supported Tommy’s for 13 years helping us to pioneer research to make pregnancy and birth safer for mums and babies.
+“Tommy’s relies on the generosity and hard work of its supporters; Water Babies and their clients have supported Tommy’s for 13 years helping us to pioneer research to make pregnancy and birth safer for buy aspirin.

 “We hope everyone taking part has an amazing time.”